-The strategy marketed as the "DC Explosion" increased the number of comics being published by reviving many titles that had been canceled in the late 1960's and early 1970's and creating a multitude of new books.
-The increase in variety was also coupled with an increase in the number of pages in the titles, and an increase in cover prices; some to as much as $1 (a small fortune to children of the 1970s).
-Marvel Comics had exercised a strategy of market dominance by publishing a multitude of comics in different genres, DC sought to battle against their competitor by using similar tactics, but the results were disastrous.
+The strategy marketed as the "DC Explosion" increased the number of comics being published an additional 57 titles by reviving comics that had been canceled in the late 1960's and early 1970's and creating a multitude of new books.
+The increase in variety was also coupled with an increase in the number of pages with backup stories, and an increase in cover prices; some to as much as $1 (a small fortune to children of the 1970s).
+Marvel Comics had exercised a strategy of market dominance by publishing a multitude of comics in different genres, and DC sought to battle against their competitor by using similar tactics, but the results were disastrous.

 Increases in production costs due to inflation and a national economic recession, coupled with lagging readership, and the winter snow blizzards of 1977 and 1978 caused the entire industry to take a downturn.
 DC's executives decided the only course of action would be to cancel under-performing titles.
 Sixty-five titles were canceled by 1978, and one of them was the company's flagship title and its namesake Detective Comics.
 To rescue Detective Comics, which at this point was only being published on a bi-monthly schedule, it was re-branded with the sub-title Starring the Batman Family.
 To save Detective Comics a title which had be waning for years, the more popular and better selling Batman Family to be sacrificed.

 In the aftermath of the cancellations, the DC staff collected the material of unpublished issues and distributed them to the creators as two black-an-white photocopy editions titled Canceled Comic Cavalcade, as proof to the U.S. copyright office of ownership.